NatCatAnalystRandle/NatCatAnalystRandle.github.io/seismic-catastrophe-risk-model.md

 ![Average annual loss contribution by earthquake source](https://raw.githubusercontent.com/NatCatAnalystRandle/seismic-correlation-insurance-loss/main/data/processed/notebook_7_baseline_results_validation/plots/baseline_source_aal_contributions.png)

-The reinsurance portfolio is therefore even more concentrated in Cascadia risk than the underlying physical-loss portfolio.
+The ceded portfolio is therefore even more concentrated in Cascadia risk than the underlying physical-loss portfolio.

-The reason is intuitive: an excess-of-loss layer responds disproportionately to the largest events.
+Because excess-of-loss reinsurance responds disproportionately to severe events, the reinsurance structure changes not only the amount of loss retained but also the composition of the risk transferred.

 ---

-### 4. Occurrence risk and annual aggregate risk are different
+### 4. Occurrence and annual aggregate risk are different

 The largest modeled occurrence is a **magnitude 9.34 Cascadia interface earthquake** producing approximately: